microsoft/pxt-arcade/docs/test/tutorials/horse.md

 ## {12.
 Add the finishing touches!}

-To finish your game, let's add a screen that keeps the game from starting until everyone is ready.
+Let's add a screen that keeps the game from starting until everyone is ready.

 We can also add a label, and a tone to let everyone know when it's time to play!